-Soft, pillow-like bread, ooey-gooey cheese, a jalapeño kick and a juicy all beef hot dog.
+These Jalapeno Cheddar Hot Dog Buns are made using soft, pillow-like bread, ooey-gooey cheese, a jalapeño kick and a juicy all beef hot dog.

 This bread recipe is super easy and fast to make.
 Unlike most breads that require multiple rising and resting times, this one takes a 30 minute time out and that’s it.

 Once dough is ready, divide it into 6 equal parts.
 Keep dough covered with plastic wrap to prevent it from drying out while you assembly the hot dogs buns one a time.